 CHEM 600.
-Research Investigations (3)
+Research Investigations.
+(3)

 An introduction to research in which the student must demonstrate an ability to use the scientific method by conducting an original scientific investigation.
 A typed report will be required.
 An examination may or may not be given, depending on the nature of the problem selected.
-Prerequisite: instructor's approval.
+Prerequisite: permission from instructor.